 2012: The BTO's national nightingale survey revealed that Lodge Hill supported 85 singing males, more than one per cent of the national nightingale population, making it the most important site in the country.

 However, the local planning authority, Medway Council, persisted with a desire to see Lodge Hill developed for new housing by proposing to allocate it for development in what was called its draft 'Core Strategy'.
-However, an independent Inspector finds that the draft Core Strategy is in conflict with the National Planning Policy Framework (NPPF) which protects SSSIs, and it is subsequently withdrawn.
+However, an independent Inspector found that the draft Core Strategy was in conflict with the National Planning Policy Framework (NPPF) which protects SSSIs, and it was subsequently withdrawn.

 2014: Despite this, a revised Outline Planning Application for 5,000 houses was submitted on behalf of the MoD in February.
 In September, Medway Council's Planning Committee approved that application.

 However given the proposal's conflict with the NPPF, the RSPB together with other conservation organisations and more than 12,400 concerned members of the public wrote to the Secretary of State, asking for the decision to be 'called in' to be decided by Government.

 2015: In February, it was confirmed the application would be 'called-in'.
 The developers were required to do more surveys, and the next step was due to be a Public Inquiry in March 2018.